Public goods games on any population structure: Results

-We are thus able to determine the cooperation condition for spatial PGGs on all network structures.
-Similar to Eq.~(\ref{eq_PCcondi}), we also identify the condition under the DB rule, which is $r>\tau^{(2)}/\Upsilon^{(2)}$.
-See \ref{sec_theory} for the conditions under the BD rule and all theoretical deductions for other model details.
+We are thus able to determine the condition for cooperation in PGGs on all networks.
+Similar to Eq.~(\ref{eq_PCcondi}), we also identify the condition under the DB rule (at each elementary step, a random individual $i$ dies, and neighbors $j\in\mathcal{N}_i$ compete for the vacant site proportionally to their fitness $F_j/\sum_{l\in\mathcal{N}_i}F_l$), which is $r>\tau^{(2)}/\Upsilon^{(2)}$.
+See \ref{sec_theory} for the conditions under the BD rule and full theoretical derivations for other model details.